jan-bogaerts/mark/src/generated/mdc_cond_compress.md

 - The function also returns the result and the key of the text fragment.
 # MarkdownCode > services > transformers > component-lister service
 The component-lister service extracts component names from text and is used to determine which components need to be rendered.
 It inherits from the transformer-base service with the name 'triple compress' and dependencies on 'double compress'.
 The build-message function takes a text fragment as input and returns a JSON array with a system role and content, as well as a user role with the content being the result of calling the doubleCompressService on the text fragment.
 The function also returns the result and the key of the text fragment.
-# MarkdownCode > components > body > editor
-- The editor component uses the monaco editor npm package to display markdown text.
-- When the editor is loaded, it retrieves the text from the project service and applies the theme, font, and font-size from the theme service.
-- The editor reloads the text whenever the project service triggers the 'content-changed' event.
-- The editor reveals the line when the position-tracking service raises the 'moveTo' event.
-- The editor monitors various events, such as editorDidMount, onDidChangeModelContent, onDidFocusEditorWidget, onDidBlurEditorWidget, onDidChangeCursorPosition, and onDidChangeCursorSelection.
-- The monaco editor always occupies all available space.
 # MarkdownCode > services > project service
 - The project service is a global singleton that manages various aspects of a project.
 - It keeps track of a data list of currently loaded text fragments, stores the raw content, and tracks the filename of the project.